usdot-jpo-ode/jpo-cvmanager/README.md

 <b>Webapp Variables</b>

 - MAPBOX_TOKEN: A token from Mapbox used to render the map in the Webapp.
 The free version of Mapbox works great in most cases.
+- WEBAPP_DOMAIN: The domain that the webapp will run on.
+This is required for Keycloak CORS authentication.
+- API_URI: The endpoint for the CV manager API, must be on a Keycloak Authorized domain.

 <b>API Variables</b>